casey/just/README.md

 `just` produces detailed error messages and avoids `make`'s idiosyncrasies, so debugging a justfile is easier and less suprising than debugging a makefile.

 If you need help with `just` please feel free to send me an email.
-Feature requests and bug reports are always welcome!
+Feature requests and bug reports are also always welcome!

 getting started
 ---------------

-`just` should run on any system with a reasonable `sh` and can be installed with `cargo`, the [rust language](https://www.rust-lang.org) package manager;
+`just` should run on any system with a reasonable `sh` and can be installed with `cargo`, the [rust language](https://www.rust-lang.org) package manager:

-1. Get rust and cargo from [rustup.rs](https://www.rustup.rs)
+1. Install rust and cargo by following the instructions at [rustup.rs](https://www.rustup.rs)
 2. Run `cargo install just`
 3. Add `~/.cargo/bin` to your PATH

-Optionally, you can `alias j=just` for lighting fast command running.
+Optionally, you can also `alias j=just` for lighting fast command running.

 How do I just?